 Easy and effective of medicinal herbs part 2: hot and cold infusions

 In part 1 of this series I talked about how the most effective way to use medicinal herbs is the simplest.
 And that we can do this ourselves without any intricate procedures or tools.
-With only water, herbs and something to put the lot into, you have all the power of plants at your disposal.
-Strictly speaking, you can also make infusions with menstruums other than water, but precisely because we want to keep it simple – and because water is still the best menstruum to use for herbal preparations that don’t have to stored for a long time – we won’t go there .
+With only water, herbs and something to put the lot into, you have when making a hot infusion or a cold infusion all the power of plants at your disposal.
+Strictly speaking, you can also make hot infusions and cold infusions with menstruums other than water, but precisely because we want to keep it simple – and because water is still the best menstruum to use for herbal preparations that don’t have to stored for a long time – we won’t go there .

 So infusions with water it is.
 Today we’re going to talk about how best to approach this from a practical point of view.
 There are a few things that you have to keep an eye on in order to make good hot and cold infusions.